-Let’s say a user searches for a particular keyword and clicks on your ad, then later search for the same term again and click back through to your website, then maybe search for something slightly different on their third occasion and click through, and maybe even then type in the name of your website, click your ad at that point and convert into a lead or a sale.
+Let’s say a user searches for a particular keyword and clicks on your ad, then later searches for the same term again and clicks back through to your website.
+Then they maybe search for something slightly different on their third occasion and click through, and maybe even then type in the name of your website, click your ad at that point and convert into a lead or a sale.

 There’s no right or wrong way of doing this – you really have to look at your data and decide which is the best model for you and your data, products and website.

 (10:21) AdWords Attribution Modelling Reports will allow you to compare the data with the different AdWords attribution models, and therefore determine which AdWords attribution model is going to be much more appropriate for your business.